Deep within both is an effect that's turning out to be key across almost all mental health.

 What about the hippocampus...the mood controller at the center which relies on neurogenesis to remain robust and dynamic?

-THC (the main driver of cannabis) has been shown to negatively affect hippocampus volume over time.
+THC (the main "high" player of cannabis) has been shown to negatively affect hippocampus volume over time.

 CBD appears to protect and even reverse that effect: